KokoMukruYves/Hospital-OPD-Analytics-Dashboard/README.md

 <summary id="results--insights"> Results / Insights</summary>

-Here’s a polished storytelling-style insight summary for your OPD Attendance Dashboard, fully integrating the detailed points you provided:

 ### **The Story of Our Hospital’s Patient Flow and Performance**

 Step inside our hospital, and you’ll see a vibrant ecosystem of care.
 Every year, **12,000 patients** seek our services, with an **average of 72 patients per day**.
 This steady flow reflects a **6.1% growth rate**, showing that our hospital continues to attract new individuals while retaining loyal visitors.
 In fact, **55% of our patients are new**, while **45% are returning**, highlighting both our outreach success and patient trust.